jyothi-chennur/azure-functions/README.md

-# azure-functions
+# Overview
- Sample Azure Functions
+ Sample C# HTTP triggered Azure Functions that accepts input name parameter and prints the name in the response output.